datawire/ambassador-docs/docs/emissary/pre-release/howtos/cert-manager.md

       name: myzone.route53.com
       # cert-manager will put the resulting Secret in the same Kubernetes
       # namespace as the Certificate.
 You should create the certificate in
-      # whichever namespace you want to configure a Host.
+      # whichever namespace you want to configure an AmbassadorHost.
     spec:
       secretName: ambassador-certs
       issuerRef: